chien-y/credit_freezes_slides/README.md

 - For any network, if the shock distribution is generic, there is an essentially unique strong equilibrium in pure strategies.
   - Essentially unique: the financial networks corresponding to all equilibria are equivalent.

+##
+- Any strong equilibrium is equilibrium to a strong equilibrium such that
+  - The common network of interest rate network and borrowing network is a directed tree.

 ## Results: A Single entrepreneur.
 - Credit freezes are monotone and systemic.